Jeffkungu/zumi-nodejs-app/README.md

 ### Running The App

-Make sure mongodb is up and running by executing the command bellow:
+Make sure mongodb is up and running by executing the command below:

 ```bash
 "Path for installed mongodb location"/bin/mongod --dbpath="Path for storing the documents"
 ```

-To run the app execute the command bellow in a different terminal
+To run the app execute the command below in a different terminal
 ```bash
 npm start
 ```